dji-sdk/Onboard-SDK/README.md

 ### Via this document, you can:
 - Get a general understanding of the Onboard SDK in a short time
-- Understand the Onboard SDK UAV APPs development paradigm
+- Understand the Onboard SDK APPs development paradigm
 - Get some best practice tips while getting your hands dirty

 ### However, we assume you having the following basic requirements already: